neeshanaseeR/neeshanaseeR/README.md

 I'm an Economics & Data Analytics graduate from the University of Manchester, with an interest in using data to explore real-world questions and uncover meaningful insights.

-My academic and research work has involved statistical analysis, data cleaning, visualisation, statistical modelling, and research, with projects ranging from social research to analysing factors associated with academic citation impact.

-🔍 What I Work With
-R & RStudio
-Statistical analysis & modelling
-Data cleaning & visualisation
-Regression analysis
-Research & empirical analysis
-Working with real-world datasets
+My work has mainly focused on data analysis, statistics, research and statistical modelling, with experience working with real-world datasets and exploring relationships through data.

+I've worked on projects involving academic citation impact, applied statistics, causal inference, social research and data visualisation, primarily using R and RStudio.

-I'm currently building my portfolio and using GitHub to document my projects, analyses, and things I'm learning along the way.
+I'm using GitHub to build my portfolio, share my projects, and document what I'm learning along the way. 📊